 This was the area where people gathered to take photos, since the Christmas tree and the main display provided a beautiful backdrop.

-Another video of the sparking Christmas tree at night
+Another video of the sparkling Christmas tree at night.

 Visitors also filled the city's restaurants and bakeries, with many on the hunt for the popular Arabic pastry, knafeh, which locals say is the best in Nazareth!